2013 to 2017

 Community Based Flood and Glacial Lake Outburst Risk Reduction Project (CFGORRP) is a joint undertaking of the Government of Nepal, Global Environment Facility (GEF) and UNDP.
 The project is being implemented by the Department of Hydrology and Meteorology (DHM) under the Ministry of Science, Technology and Environment (MoSTE) as the lead implementing agency...Read More

 What have we accomplished so far

-- In 2014, UNDP carried out preliminary work related to the design study of lowering Imja Lake by at least three meters.
-The lake, located at an altitude of 5010 meters in Solukhumbu district, is among six glacial lakes at most immediate risk of bursting.
+- Detail design for the Imja Lake lowering through controlled drainage system has been completed during 2015, which will be the guiding document for the construction works for Imja Lake lowering.
+The Imja Lake, located at an altitude of 5010 meters in Solukhumbu district, is among six glacial lakes at most immediate risk of bursting.

-- Furthermore, in order to mitigate potential flood risks in the Tarai, UNDP supported the construction of embankments, bioengineering works and 30 elevated tube wells in Mahottari, Siraha, Saptari and Udaypur districts.
+- Project supported the construction of about 4.4 km long embankments with gabion and bioengineering works; 4.5 km long Flood Proofing Drainage System, and 35 elevated tube wells in Mahottari, Siraha, Saptari and Udaypur districts.

 - Project supported to install and operationalized 15 Community Based Early Warning Systems (CBEWS) in five targeted river basins.
 Furthermore, three Community Based Flood Early Warning System (CBFEWS) have been installed and operationalized in Ratu River Basin.